 He discovers a concealed phone in his home.
 Answering when a woman named Layla calls, he is disturbed when she repeatedly calls him Marc and questions his accent.

-Experiencing more hallucinations throughout the night and on his way to work, Steven is confronted by Harrow, who weighs his sou.
+Experiencing more hallucinations throughout the night and on his way to work, Steven is confronted by Harrow, who weighs his soul.
 The results are inconclusive.

-Later that night with the museum empty, an Anubis-like jackal creature stalks Steven into a bathroom.
+Later that night with the museum empty, a jackal-like creature stalks Steven into a bathroom.
 His reflection begins talking to him in an American accent and asks for control so he can save them.

 Relenting, Steven blacks out and begins to transform just as the creature breaks the door down and attacks.
 The monster is savagely beaten unconscious by the costumed Moon Knight.

 I liked but did not love this first episode, and I think that’s due to my own over-investment in the character.
 Everybody on earth should read Jeff Lemire’s run with the character.
 There have been a number of other strong takes, but that is as definitive as it gets and is self-contained.
 It’s clearly heavily informed the tone of this series, and knowing the heights it reaches, I think I’m going to be more impatient than the average viewer.
 The ‘what’s going on here, then?’ didn’t have enough effect on me.